-New vehicles like the Chevrolet Silverado and GMC Sierra are expected to be trouble-free, but sometimes that’s not the case.
+New vehicles like the Chevrolet Silverado and GMC Sierra half-ton trucks are expected to be trouble-free, but sometimes that’s not the case.
 During the first three years of driving, you shouldn’t have to worry about more than regular maintenance, but there are some models that show problems during this time.
-Knowing which vehicles could cost a lot to fix or give you problems once the warranty has expired is an important part of buying your next vehicle.
+Knowing which pickup trucks could cost a lot to fix or give you problems once the warranty has expired is an important part of the buying process.

 According to Consumer Reports, there are 17 trouble spots on each car that could be a problem for you during the first few years of driving.
 Those areas are:

 - Engine Major – requires engine rebuild or replacement along with other major repairs

 - Engine Minor – problems with belts, pulleys, computers, and other minor issues

 - Engine Cooling – trouble with the radiator, cooling fan, water pump